What is New City College?

 Most 16-18 year-olds take either:

-Many students also take part in enrichment activities outside of their main course and most students take part in experience of work which could be an industry placement or other work experience.
+Many students also take part in enrichment activities outside of their main course and most students take part in work experience or an industry placement.

 Our Additional Learning Support team are here to assist with a student’s studies.
 Students can access support ranging from specialist assessment or screening, one-to-one study, mentoring and special examination access arrangements, in-class support and special assistance for people with hearing and/or visual impairments.